The Best Islands to Visit in Tonga(c) tongapocketguide.com

 ‘Eua

 An ultra-short flight or a not-so-strenuous ferry ride from Tongatapu, ‘Eua is an amazing island to visit if you want to experience more than Tongatapu but are on limited time.
-The island is Tonga’s oldest island, weathered with natural archways, limestone cliffs awash with caves, and rock gardens providing habitat for wild horses.
-Not to mention the ‘Eua National Park forest where nature-lovers will be able to look out for the native red shining parrot.
+The island is Tonga’s oldest island, weathered with natural archways, limestone cliffs awash with caves and rock gardens providing habitat for wild horses.
+Not to mention the ‘Eua National Park forest where nature lovers will be able to look out for the native red shining parrot, locally known as the koki.

-‘Eua might be Tonga’s second-largest island, but it is not too developed, with only six accommodations on the island for travellers to choose from.
-What’s more, all of the accommodations are budget, making it an affordable destination in Tonga.
+‘Eua might be Tonga’s second-largest island, but it is not too developed, with only a handful of accommodations on the island for travellers to choose from.
+What’s more, all of the accommodations are budget-friendly, making it an affordable destination in Tonga.

 Find out more about the island of ‘Eua in The Complete Guide to ‘Eua.